-This salsa is really really good.
+This Strawberry Jalapeno Salsa is really really good.
 I made it the other night to go with grilled halibut and I knew after one bite that I had a winner.
 It’s made the same way as the mango salsa I’ve been making for years— the strawberries are tossed with lime, cilantro and finely minced red onion, but this one has the added kick of jalapeño.
 It works perfectly and you can use it on fish, tacos, chicken, meats, or just scoop it up with chips.

 It’s perfect for bringing to a party or barbecue this weekend.
 It’s distinctive and I bet no one’s had it before.
 It’s sweet, tangy, spicy, it’s got it all going on.
 Strawberries are at their peak right now, so go for it.